2 Hours / 2 CEs

 • Intended Audience

 This training is designed for mental health professionals who work with individuals involved in the criminal justice system, particularly within correctional settings.
-It is especially relevant for those in psychology, social work, counseling, or related fields who address behavioral management, mental health needs, and rehabilitation in carceral environments.
-The training covers the history, impact, and reform of restrictive housing, providing essential knowledge for those working in prisons, jails, or community reentry programs.
+It is especially relevant for those in psychology, social work, counseling, or related fields who address behavioral management, mental health needs, and rehabilitation of justice-involved individuals.
+The training covers the history, impact, and reform of restrictive housing, providing essential knowledge for those supporting clients affected by carceral environments.

 • Experience Level